80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : a noise made to frighten someone, express disapproval or contempt

-Example sentence The man yelled, boo!
+Example in a sentence The man yelled, boo!
 And every kid standing outside his door for trick or treat ran away.

 7. Boom